jholtgreven-max/xrpl-toml/index.md

 title: XRPL Domain Verification
 ---

-## About

-This site hosts the `xrp-ledger.toml` file used for **XRP Ledger (XRPL) domain verification**, helping securely link this domain to its associated XRPL account.

-It also supports the operation of an **XRP Ledger validator**.
+This site also supports the operation of an **XRP Ledger validator**.
 Running a validator requires reliable infrastructure and ongoing maintenance to ensure consistent performance and network stability.

 If you’d like to help support the validator, **XRP donations are welcome**.